Keerthana2605/Streamlit-python-webappdemo/README.md

 # Streamlit-python-webappdemo
 Created a webapp with the help of streamlit, python and vs code.

-treamlit is an open source app framework in Python language.
+Streamlit is an open source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.
 It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. With Streamlit, no callbacks are needed since widgets are treated as variables.

 1)create a new folder